-Bachelors of Arts in History
+Bachelor’s of Arts in History

 Bachelor of Arts in Political Science

 The Department of History and Political Science at Notre Dame de Namur University offers Bachelor of Arts degrees in History and Political Science.
-The History major helps students comprehend the political, economic, social, religious, intellectual and artistic experiences of peoples all over the world and develop personal skills of research, organization, writing and analysis.
-The Political Science program provides an understanding of important political ideas and ideologies as well as the workings of basic political processes and institutions.
+The history major helps students comprehend the political, economic, social, religious, intellectual and artistic experiences of peoples all over the world and develop personal skills of research, organization, writing, and analysis.
+The political science program provides an understanding of important political ideas and ideologies as well as the workings of basic political processes and institutions.
+Many students have a double major in history and political science, and the department welcomes double majors – and minors – with other disciplines.
 The academic disciplines of the department are naturally and inevitably concerned with the university’s mission and vision and central to their emphasis on social justice and global peace.
 We challenge our students to understand how decisions made in the past continue to shape society and political discourse, and to appreciate their own agency in shaping a better world.

-- Students participate annually in the Model Arab League for West Coast Colleges and Universities, as well as pursue internships in legislators’ offices at the national, state and local level.
+- Students participate annually in the Model Arab League for West Coast colleges and universities, as well as pursue internships in legislators’ offices at the national, state, and local level.

 - Strong undergraduate participation in the department’s life and activities is encouraged.
 An annual student-alumni celebration, for example, largely organized by current students, brings History and Political Science alumni back to campus for dinner and for an evening of conversation and reflection on their careers and the role played by their education at NDNU.

-NDNU admits students throughout the year for fall, spring and summer semesters.
+NDNU admits students for fall and spring semesters.
 Please visit Admissions for complete admission requirements.